 The Deer Resistant Garden in the Community Education Garden tests plants to identify those less affected by winter deer browsing.
-Deer are in this area in the winter, not the summer, so the garden focuses on evergreens.
+Deer are in this area in the winter, not in the summer, so the garden focuses on evergreens.
 The garden was started in May, 2013.
-This list of plants is current as of April, 2019.
+This list of plants is current as of June, 2020.

 - Chamaecyparis pisifera ‘Dow Whiting’ – false cypress